 The Lifecourse Approach is a way of looking back across an individual’s (or a group's) life experiences to better understand current patterns of health and disease.
 It aims to identify the underlying biological and behavioral processes that operate across the lifespan.
 Some important principles of the Lifecourse Approach include:

 Health is greatly influenced by the social and physical environments in which people live.
 These environments can create differences in the health statuses of groups of people.
 Examples of social determinants of health include levels of unemployment, the availability of public transportation in a community, the availability of healthy food, and the quality of reduction that people receive.
 The social determinants of health are different from individual factors, such as behavioral factors or genetics, which also affect health.

-The Division of Community, Family Health, and Equity works to eliminate health disparities by assuring healthy child development and preventing and controlling disease and disability.
+The Division of Community Health, and Equity works to eliminate health disparities by assuring healthy child development and preventing and controlling disease and disability.
 We plan, develop, and evaluate programs and systems, which are comprehensive, community-based, culturally competent, coordinated and effective.